-To improve connectivity and accommodate a diverse range of mobility needs within the City, it is important to prioritize the development and enhancement of infrastructure supporting active transportation.
-Beyond their positive environmental impact, these modes contribute to enhancing the quality of life, creating community recreation, promoting community health, and alleviating traffic congestion, and with proper planning, they can help improve Americans with Disabilities Act (ADA) accessibility.
+To improve connectivity and accommodate a diverse range of mobility needs within the city, it is important to prioritize the development and enhancement of infrastructure supporting active transportation.
+Beyond their positive environmental impact, these modes contribute to enhancing the quality of life, creating community recreation, promoting community health, and alleviating traffic congestion, and with proper planning, they can help improve Americans with

-Active transportation

-encompasses various modes such as walking, running, jogging, cycling, wheelchairs, and other low-to zeroemission means of travel.
+Active transportation encompasses various modes such as walking, running, jogging, cycling, wheelchairs, and other low-to zeroemission means of travel.